NanditaPatil-dotcom/shellsage/README.md

 # ShellSage

 ShellSage is your friendly command-line companion — run any shell command with beautiful output formatting.
+But a condition, it runs only on python envs

 ### Installation:
 ```bash